QBiz Leads AI

 Which UK directories do AI answers pull from for plumbers?

-For UK trade queries, answer engines lean on the platforms homeowners already use to vet a stranger: Checkatrade, TrustATrader, Which?
+For UK trade queries, answer engines lean on the platforms homeowners already use to vet a company: Checkatrade, TrustATrader, Which?
 Trusted Trader, Yell and Google Business Profile, alongside professional-body listings such as CIPHE or APHC.
 Your presence and consistency across those third-party listings is itself a signal.
 If your name, address and phone number disagree from one to the next, an engine grows less certain who you are and is slower to name you.

 Where the gap usually hides